-Over the last few years, a considerable amount of lab resource has been allocated to the tau project and Alzheimer's disease (AD) diagnostics.
+Over the last few years, a considerable amount of our laboratory resource has been allocated to the Tau project and Alzheimer's disease (AD) diagnostics.
 AD is a complex disease that manifests itself differently across the patient population.
 At a cellular level, nerve cells (neurons) become associated with amyloid (A) plaques that build up outside the neurons.
-This is followed by the build-up of tau (T) tangles inside the neurons.
+This is followed by the build-up of Tau (T) tangles inside the neurons.
 These pathological processes then result in neuronal cell death and the symptoms of neurodegeneration (N) that accompany this.
-This "ATN" framework is used by neurologists to define the disease pathway that progresses for many years before patient symptoms become obvious.
+This "ATN" framework is used by neurologists to define the AD pathway that progresses for many years before patient symptoms become more obvious.